Derek Lunsford: Biography

 Derek Lunsford was born in Petersburg, Indiana on May 14, 1993.
 He was an active child who participated in various sports, including soccer and high school wrestling.
 Lunsford's interest in bodybuilding began during his college years when he shifted from his earlier sports pursuits to weightlifting.
 He sought the guidance of a personal trainer, James Brown, to achieve better results.

 In 2015, Derek Lunsford made his amateur bodybuilding debut at the NPC Indianapolis Championships, where he competed in the Men's Open Welterweight division and emerged as the winner.
 He continued to establish himself as a competitive amateur bodybuilder by winning the 2015 and 2016 NPC Junior Nationals.
 He earned his Pro Card in 2017 NPC USA Championships, marking his transition to professional bodybuilding.

 Lunsford made his professional bodybuilding debut at the 2017 IFBB Tampa Pro, competing in the 212 lb division, and won his first professional show.
 His victory at the Tampa Pro earned him an invitation to the 2017 Mr. Olympia where he took 5th place.
 Over the years, Derek Lunsford consistently competed in the 212 division of the Mr. Olympia competition and consistently achieved top-5 placements.
 In March 2021, it was announced that he started training with bodybuilding coach Hany Rambod.
 In October 2021, he won the 212 Mr. Olympia, overtaking the then-current winner, Shaun Clarida.

 In May 2022, Derek Lunsford appeared on IFBB Pittsburgh Pro stage as a guest poser, weighing 257 pounds.
 In September 2022, it was announced that he received a special invitation to compete in the open division of the 2022 Mr. Olympia.
 He achieved a second-place finish behind Hadi Choopan in his first attempt competing in the new division.
 In 2023, Derek Lunsford won both the Mr. Olympia title and the People's Champion Award, becoming the first winner of the competition in two weight divisions: 212 and Open.

-In 2024, Derek fell to 3rd place at the Mr. Olympia.
+In 2024, Lunsford fell to third place at the Mr. Olympia.
 At the end of the season, his coach, Hany Rambod, announced his retirement.
-Early in 2025, the American announced Brazilian trainer Fabrício Pacholok as his coach and Chris Aceto as his coach.
+Early in 2025, Lunsford began working with Brazilian trainer Fabrício Pacholok and Chris Aceto.

+In March 2025, Lunsford won the Arnold Classic, finishing ahead of Samson Dauda and Andrew Jacked.
+In May 2025, he won the inaugural Men's Open contest at the Pittsburgh Pro, defeating Nick Walker and Martin Fitzwater.
+At the 2025 Mr. Olympia, Lunsford reclaimed the Men's Open title, finishing ahead of Hadi Choopan and Andrew Jacked.
+He became a two-time Men's Open Mr. Olympia champion and the first competitor since Jay Cutler in 2009 to regain the title after losing it the previous year.

+Lunsford returned to defend his title at the 2026 Mr. Olympia.
+He finished third behind runner-up Samson Dauda and winner Nick Walker, who captured his first Mr. Olympia title.